Introduction

 -

-Scientific computing focus: Built-in statistical, dimensionality reduction, and clustering algorithms that are commonly needed in computational biology and data analysis.
+Scientific computing focus: Built-in matrix operations and dimensionality reduction algorithms commonly needed in computational biology and data analysis.

 Key Features